Code of conduct

-Squeaky Clean Energy is committed to doing the ‘right thing’ for all our stakeholders and in particular our customers.
+Squeaky Clean Energy is committed to doing the ‘right thing’ for all our stakeholders and in particular you.
 We understand that buying energy can be a difficult and time consuming process and that many businesses need help and advice so they use a broker, or Third Party Intermediary (TPI).

 Sadly, some TPI’s aren’t always ‘Squeaky Clean’, and they operate in a manner which isn’t always in the best interest of customers and suppliers.
-As such Squeaky won’t work with brokers that operate in this way and will only work with those that have signed up to our Code of conduct, which is outlined below.
+Squeaky won’t work with brokers that operate in this way and will only work with those that have signed up to our code of conduct, which is outlined below.

-This code of conduct ensures that customers are going to be treated in an honest and professional manner and charged a fair and transparent fee for the work that is undertaken on their behalf.
+This code of conduct ensures that you are going to be treated in an honest and professional manner and charged a fair and transparent fee for the work that is undertaken on your behalf.

-The TPI must declare all commissions paid by the Supplier if requested by the Customer.
+The TPI must declare all commissions paid by the supplier if requested by you.

-The TPI must demonstrate that their staff have gone through a robust recruitment & training process.
+The TPI must demonstrate that their staff have gone through a robust recruitment and training process.

 Any sales material will be written clearly and be honest and accurate.

 The TPI agrees to not use misleading sales tactics, or exploit a person’s inexperience and will treat all clients with sensitivity and respect.

 The TPI won’t use high-pressure sales techniques or mislead you into doing anything until you are 100% ready and confident to do so.

 As well as this code, the TPI will adhere to Supply License Condition 7a, Ofgem’s Standards of conduct, Data protection Act, AUDDIS, Business Protection Regulations and Employment law.